GaryClarke/testing-strategies/README.md

 <hr>

-A comprehensive step-by-step video course on learning how to write PHP code that is testable.
+A comprehensive step-by-step video course guiding you through each step to master the art of writing PHP code that can be easily tested.

 To get started, all you need to do is: